 Thank you Petra for capturing us (and our story) in our favourite city.

 Sadly, I’m not sure how he puts up with my excessive indecisiveness or the fact that I need to snap at least 20 pics before he can eat his food.
-I do tolerate his geeky taste in movies and toy collectibles though, so I guess it balances out.
+I do tolerate his geeky YouTube channel and taste in movies though, so I guess it balances out.

 Twelve years later, I am still so crazy about this guy!

 I often get asked how we’ve managed to stay connected for so long.
 I think it’s about appreciating each other for the little things.
 Focusing on the positive, not the negative; what they do for you, not what they don’t do; thinking in terms of “we” instead of “I”.

 I also think independence is key.
 While we love sharing everything together, most people are surprised to learn we still retain our own hobbies, our own projects, our own friends, and our own personal goals.
 Even when we travel together we give each other separate days to go off and do our own thing, and we don’t feel guilty about it.
 At the end of the day, we make a dinner date and share how our day went.
 I think a partner doesn’t create your happiness but instead adds to it.
 They become someone you just can’t wait to share it all with.

 It’s like extra chocolate icing on a really tasty cake!